Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 650 should perform a small bit faster than the Radeon HD 6770 1GB in general. (explain)
+Memory BandwidthThe GeForce GTX 650 should theoretically be just a bit faster than the Radeon HD 6770 1GB overall. (explain)

-Texel RateThe Radeon HD 6770 1GB should be a bit (more or less 6%) more effective at anisotropic filtering than the GeForce GTX 650. (explain)
+Texel RateThe Radeon HD 6770 1GB should be a small bit (about 6%) more effective at anisotropic filtering than the GeForce GTX 650. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison